hobbo91/BetterBright/README.md

 * Configurable key combo to set brightness level up or down without cycling (the **Display** button still cycles as normal)
 * Option to display the current brightness level (OSD)
     * Shows in XMB, games and PS1 - with an automatic fallback draw method so it reaches games the normal method can't
+    * The "Brightness" label shows in your system language (including Japanese / Korean / Chinese / Russian)
     * Customise the OSD position, size (1x-4x), background and text colours
+* Optionally keeps the firmware's own backlight level in step with yours
 * Option to choose a custom "dim" level
 * Option to disable display dimming / backlight auto-off ("Power Save")
 * Option to disable console sleep ("Power Save") (use with caution)